 Some companies even provide a stipend to cover the costs of a remote office.

-Here’s what may be included in your company’s remote work policy, based on some of the most common remote work reimbursement questions:
+In the following section, we’ll explore what may be included in your company’s remote work policy, based on some of the most common remote work reimbursement questions.

 Who pays for the work equipment?